parcel-bundler/website/src/plugin-system/validator.md

 ## Stateless validator plugins

-If a validator shouldn't store any state about the application you can utilise the standard validator plugin format, this gives you one asset at a time allowing us to spread the work across threads, which improves performance.
+If a validator doesn't store any state about the application you can use the standard validator plugin interface, this gives you one asset at a time allowing Parcel to spread the work across threads, improving performance.

 These validators receive an asset, and can throw errors or log a warning if that asset is invalid in some way, e.g. type errors or linting errors.